gazoodle/geckolib/README.md

    it won't upset Windows clients
  - Manage ping failure and RF errors with retry mechanism
  - Watercare regular refresh from facade
+ - Create Spa manager class to run the connection logic so that clients get cleanup opportunity when reconnections are needed

 ## Done/Fixed in 0.3.24
  - Fix error found by Github workflow